datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 ---
-title: 'The dataset'
+title: 'Transforming the dataset into feature data'
 description: 'Why is classification so useful.
 The dataset.
 Loading a CSV file.
 Transactional log data vs vectorized feature data.
 Transforming transactional user log data into tabular format.
 Analyzing data for suitability for training a classification model.
 What is the power law concept and how to apply it to a candidate classification dataset.'
 ---

-## Creating and querying a SQL table in Spark
+## The dataset

 ```yaml
 type: VideoExercise